T0pCyber/hawk.github.io/documentation.md

 Run all the following steps from PowerShell as Administrator

 1. Run the following command to check the PowerShell version you are running.
 Hawk requires that you are running version 5 currently.
 Do not use a higher version at this time.
 There are bugs we need to work out.
-`$PSVersionTable`
+    - `$PSVersionTable`

 ![PSVersionTable](/images/psversiontable.png)

+2. Run the following to ensure you don't run into issues installing additional modules and running Hawk.
+    - `Set-ExecutionPolicy RemoteSigned`
-2. Run the following command to install the Hawk PowerShell module from the PowerShell Gallery.
+3. Run the following command to install the Hawk PowerShell module from the PowerShell Gallery.
-`Install-Module -Name Hawk`
+    - `Install-Module -Name Hawk`
-3. If you do not have the Exchange Online PowerShell V2 Module installed.
+4. If you do not have the Exchange Online PowerShell V2 Module installed.
 We recommend using this version because it supports Modern Authentication.
     - `Install-Module -Name ExchangeOnlineManagement`
-    - `Set-ExecutionPolicy RemoteSigned`
     - `Import-Module ExchangeOnlineManagement`

 ## Implementation